computersarecool/halcyon/README.md

 There are several examples of the final result on [YouTube](https://www.youtube.com/watch?v=5YREMmuiGhc).

-NOTE: This project has beens simplified to make it less specific to the venue and easier to look at.
-This comes at the cost of functionality.
+**NOTE: This project has beens simplified to make it less specific to the venue and easier to navigate.**  This comes at the cost of functionality.
 The project installed in the venue is considerably more complicated (including elements to control the venue's Hog4PC server and DMX lights).

 Some components also have `privacy` enabled.
 Hit me up if you are curious about elements that can't be shared online.